 There is a growing body of literature highlighting the importance of effective leadership in organisations.
 We know that leadership is important for optimising workforce efficiency.
 It is also an important mechanism for creating organisational culture.

-Subsequently this concept has been developed in relation to organisations (Bion, 1961) and more recently to leaders (Stokes, 1994 Roberts 1998) who play an important role in containing organisational anxiety and distress.
+Subsequently this concept has been developed in relation to organisations (Bion, 1961) and more recently to leaders (Stokes, 1994 Roberts, 1998) who play an important role in containing organisational anxiety and distress.
 Anyone who has taught a cohort, managed a team or led a department will know instinctively the extent to which this is an unspoken part of your role.
 Individuals and groups experience emotion in their work life, and this emotion can motivate and inspire, and also disable and distress.
-Containment is the way both structures and relationships can make emotions more manageable for individuals and groups.
+Both structures and relationships within organisations can provide containment and so make emotions more manageable for individuals and groups.
 Containment is not just a role pertinent to the leaders or managers of an institution but also to academics and support staff in their interactions with students.